Young, Famous & African: Season 2 (2023)

+Season 3 (2025)

 Production

-On 22 June 2021, Netflix partnered with the creator and executive producer, Peace Hyde, to produce its first African reality series.
+On 22 June 2021, Netflix partnered with Urban Brew Studios and A POP Media to produce its first African original reality television series, Young, Famous & African.
+This landmark project became a defining moment for the continent, showcasing Africa’s vibrant talent to the world through the global platform of Netflix.
+Peace Hyde, one of the creators and executive producers of the show, reflected on how the series represents Africa’s bold step into the global spotlight.
 On 25 September 2021, Netflix premiered Young, Famous & African at Tudum: A Global Fan Event in Brazil, among 60 Netflix Originals.

 On 14 February 2022, the official trailer was released on Netflix's YouTube channel.
 The show premiered on 18 March.

+The third season premiered on January 17, 2025, with South African content creator Kefilwe Mabote, iconic Nigerian actress Ini Edo, and Ugandan boxer and entrepreneur Shakib Lutaaya joining the cast.